oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

 ## Task 1: Explore target database registration options

-You have three options for registering an Autonomous Database on Shared Infrastructure with secure access from everywhere:
+You have three options for registering your Autonomous Database:
 - Use the **Register** link on the **Autonomous Database details** page (one-click method with no interaction).
 - Use the Autonomous Databases wizard on the **Overview** page for the Oracle Data Safe service (guided method with customization options).
 - Manually register your target database from the **Registered Targets** page (advanced method without guidance).